Braumeister-Stefan/ParticleSimulator2/DevNotes.md

 ![Demo GIF](Spatial_quadtree_structure_of_the_Barnes-Hut_algorithm_in_the_N-body_problem.gif)

 ### Notes (08/02/26)
 Performance of the simulation is sped up 5000 times, which well exceeds the 5 times goal I set.
 Further simulation optimization would need to implement a quadtree and/or spatial grid for collission detection, which is the last goal I set at the beginning, so that's exciting.
+The biggest time save is to make debugging (e.g. calculation of momentum, energy) user toggleable with a flag instead of the default, second biggest being conversion of high_prec back to double (turns out having 1e-16 is sufficient accuracy) and third better usage of pointers.
+Some more minor but still significant time savings were made by removing redundant operations and reducing redeclaring variables which did not serve a purpose.

 This allows some more complex simulations.
 For evidence, see proofofconcept01-02-2026.gif
 ![Demo GIF](proofofconcept01-02-2026.gif)